|Panel Submission Timeline|

 Things to think about when preparing a submission:

 - We strive for diversity at Netroots Nation.
 We favor sessions that offer a range of diversity (ethnicity, gender, age, viewpoints, geography, etc) over those that do not.
-Panels composed of all white men are automatically rejected.
-You can view our diversity stats from 2014 here.
-In 2015 we aim to meet or exceed those standards.
-If your session is accepted, we may ask you to make panelist changes accordingly.
+For reference, in 2015, based on the submissions as accepted, 62% of our speakers were people of color and 63% were women.
+If your session is accepted, we may ask you to make changes to reflect our commitment to diversity.

 - Give it a simple and straightforward title or name.
-Clever titles and/or descriptions can be unclear and make it harder for people (committee and attendees) to figure out what your session is really about.
+Clever titles and/or descriptions can be unclear and make it harder for people (selection committee members and attendees) to figure out what your session is really about.

 - How does the session help the broader progressive movement?
 Can the case study of your campaign provide lessons for those working on other issues?
 Does your issue or policy discussion inspire activists to take action and provide suggestions on where to get started?